 Tofugu's Hiragana Mnemonics Chart

-Because our hiragana learning method is all about mnemonics, we put together a "hiragana mnemonic chart" a few weeks back.
-But you can download it right here by clicking the image below.
+Because our hiragana learning method is all about mnemonics, we put together a "hiragana mnemonic chart".

 If the mnemonics do their job, you won't even need this chart after awhile.